 Andrew J. Love has obtained significant financial experience and exposure to accounting and financial issues in his capacity as a Chartered Accountant with more than 30 years experience in corporate recovery and reconstruction in Australia.
-He was a senior partner of Australian accounting firm Ferrier Hodgson from 1976 to 2013 and is now a consultant.
+He was a senior partner of Australian accounting firm Ferrier Hodgson from 1976 to 2013 and was a consultant until 2019.
 In that time he advised major local and overseas companies and financial institutions in a broad variety of restructuring and formal insolvency assignments.
 During this time Mr. Love specialized in the Resources Industry.
 Mr. Love has been an independent company director of a number of companies over a 25-year period in the Resources, Financial Services and Property Industries.
 This has involved corporate experience in Asia, Africa, Canada, United Kingdom and United States.
-Mr. Love's previous recent Board positions have included Chairman of ROC Oil Ltd., Deputy Chairman of Riversdale Mining Limited., Director of Charter Hall Office Trust and Chairman of Museum of Contemporary Art.
-Mr. Love is also currently a director of Gateway Lifestyle Operations Ltd. and Scottish Pacific Group Ltd.
+Mr. Love's previous board positions have included Chairman of ROC Oil Ltd., Deputy Chairman of Riversdale Mining Limited, Director of Charter Hall Office Trust, Chairman of Museum of Contemporary Art, Chairman of Gateway Lifestyle Operations Ltd. and Director of Scottish Pacific Group Ltd.

-Gary Lawler has obtained significant financial experience and exposure to accounting and financial issues in his capacity as a leading Australian mergers and acquisitions lawyer who has been involved in some of Australia's most notable merger and acquisition transactions.
-Mr. Lawler has over 30 years' experience as a practising corporate lawyer and has been a partner in a number of leading Australian law firms.
-He is currently a consultant of the legal firm Ashurst Australia.
-Mr. Lawler was also previously a director of Riversdale Mining Limited and Dominion Mining Limited.
-Mr. Lawler is also currently a director of Cartier Iron Corporation and Riversdale Resources Limited.
+Gary Lawler has obtained significant financial experience and exposure to accounting and financial issues in his capacity as a leading Australian corporate lawyer who has specialised as a mergers and acquisitions lawyer for over 35 years.
+Mr Lawler has been a partner of a number of leading Australian law firms and is currently a Senior Advisor at Ashurst Australia.
+Mr Lawler is also the Chairman of Mont Royal Resources Limited.
+Mr Lawler has previously held board positions with Dominion Mining Limited, Riversdale Mining Limited, Riversdale Resources Limited and Cartier Iron Corporation and brings a wealth of experience to the Board.